mcc-us/bookkeeping/_posts/2024-01-02-gaap-assumptions-principles.md

 1. **Separate Entity** - Personal accounts must always be separated from business accounts.
 2. **Going Concern** - Business will continue to cover its obligations and debts, etc.
 3. **Monetary Unit** - Information is ONLY expressed in monetary terms.
-4. **Periodicity of Income** - Activities are separated into periods: monthly, quarterly, or yearly.
+4. **Periodicity of Income** - Activities are separated into periods, e.g. monthly, quarterly, or yearly.
-5. **Objectivity** - Financial statements are based on verifiable data and free from personal bias.
+5. **Objectivity** - Financial statements are based on verifiable data, free from personal bias.
 6. **Materiality** - Information that is significant enough to influence the decisions of users is disclosed.
-7. **Accrual Accounting** - Revenues and expenses are recognized when they are earned or incurred, regardless of cash flow.
+7. **Accrual Accounting** - Revenues & expenses are recognized when they are earned or incurred, regardless of cash flow.
 8. **Consistency** - Accounting methods are applied consistently within an entity and across periods.